.

 2. Keeping the carbon layer under control.
 When necessary, ream the carbon layer inside the bowl to an even thickness of about 1.5mm (R1 coin) - the T-shaped reamer from Savinelli or the precise, high-tech Senior reamer will do the job comfortably.
 Wipe the inside of the bowl with a little of the solvent.

 3. Polishing the vulcanite mouthpiece to remove the bitter taste.
-Remove the oxidation from the mouthpiece with a mild abrasive (eg Dunhill Pipe Mouthpiece Polish, Savinelli Stem Polish or Jeweller's Rouge).
+Remove the oxidation from the mouthpiece with a mild abrasive (eg Savinelli Stem Polish or Jeweller's Rouge).
 This might require vigorous and lengthy rubbing (a whole TV programme).
 If very dull and green, a buffing wheel is a big help - remove the mouthpiece to prevent accidental breakage.
-With the buffing wheel, take care not to buff too hard on one spot - the vulcanite may burn.
+Take care not to buff too hard on one spot - the vulcanite may burn.
 If the logo is stamped on the mouthpiece it will possibly disappear.

 (A recent comment from a customer was that a buffing wheel is necessary when using "jeweller's rouge" but that he found a good hand rub sufficient when using Savinelli Stem Polish regularly.)